Decorating & Design

 15 Rooms With Fresh Floral Wallpaper — There’s A Bloom For Every Room!

-As the weather warms, it’s hard to resist a joyful floral wallpaper, and short of bringing in a bouquet and throwing open a window, there’s no easier way to bring the outdoors in.
+It’s hard to resist a joyful floral wallpaper, and short of bringing in a bouquet and throwing open a window, there’s no easier way to bring the outdoors in.
 Inspired by vintage leaf prints, with lush images of plants and flowers, botanical wallpapers are perennial pillars of traditional decorating for good reason.
 Whether you choose floral wallpaper to enliven a small powder room, or go big and bold in a bedroom, there’s a bloom for every room.
 Scroll down!

 The whimsical floral wallpaper in this space designed by Olivia Botrie was originally selected for the powder room, but when her clients saw it, they had a change of heart, opting to go bigger and use it in the dining room instead.
 The colourful pattern works with the existing stained glass windows and putty-hued trim.